 2. Allowance creates teachable money moments

 It’s up to you if you want to give total spending freedom, but whether you monitor purchases or not, it’s important to talk to your kids about what they plan to do with their money.
-Discuss spending needs versus wants, saving for something they covet, donating money to a cause close to their heart, and buying gifts for others.
+Discuss spending needs versus wants, saving early for something they want, donating money to a cause close to their heart, and buying gifts for others.

 3. Allowance encourages responsibility